PleXone2019/arissploit/README.md

     INFO: This is a good platform to start learning penetration testing!

-> Simple UX/UI interface for beginners
+> Simple UX/UI interface

-    INFO: Arissploit has simple UX/UI for beginners!
+    INFO: Arissploit has simple UX/UI!
+It
-    It is easy to understand and it will be easier for you to master the Arissploit Framework.
+    is easy to understand and it will be easier for you to master the Arissploit Framework.

-> A lot of tools for beginners
+> A lot of different modules

-    INFO: Arissploit includes 24 modules.
+    INFO: Arissploit includes Wireless/
-    This is enough for beginners.
+    Bluetooth Modules, Web Modules, Network
+    Modules, File Modules and Generator Modules.

 ![modules](https://user-images.githubusercontent.com/54115104/66274002-a13c8000-e882-11e9-8d4e-5afd57af8776.png)